CiscoCloud/vaquero-docs/docs/current/getting-started.md

 1. Go through steps 1-5
 2. Update the `local/` data model.
-3. Run `./create-cluster/cluster -c <count>` to start <count> VM's starting at mac `:01` and counting up
+3. Run `./create-cluster/cluster -c <count>` to start <count> VM's starting at mac `00:00:00:00:00:01` and counting up

 [Video](https://cisco.box.com/s/cbvci60f1v6b3bcajq2ejtfizr3z0ss6)

 ### [running the validator OR preview](validator.html)
 After sshing into the vagrant VM, with the container on it.
 Preview will work in the same way.

-Validator using a git repo
-`docker run -v <SRC_CFG>:<DEST_CFG> shippedrepos-docker-vaquero.bintray.io/vaquero/vaquero:latest validate --config <DEST_CFG>`

-Validator using a local dir
+Validate on a local Data Model
 `docker run -v <SRC_DIR>:<DEST_DIR> shippedrepos-docker-vaquero.bintray.io/vaquero/vaquero:latest validate --sot <DEST_DIR>`

-### Kubernetes in the Virtualenv
+### kubernetes in the Virtualenv
-To start up the Kubernetes cluster please log into each VS machine and run `sudo ./kube_start.sh`.
-This will start the Kubernetes cluster across the VS nodes.
-Regardless of how many VS machines you deploy, `vs-1` will always be the Kube master and `vs-1`, `vs-2` and `vs-3` will be listed as Kubernetes nodes.
-You must run `sudo ./kube_start.sh` on every vs machine to successfully standup the Kubernetes cluster.
+To start up the kubernetes cluster please log into each VS machine and run `sudo ./kube_start.sh`.
+This will start the kubernetes cluster across the VS nodes.
+Regardless of how many VS machines you deploy, `vs-1` will always be the Kube master and `vs-1`, `vs-2` and `vs-3` will be listed as kubernetes nodes.
+You must run `sudo ./kube_start.sh` on every vs machine to successfully standup the kubernetes cluster.